 “I would sooner be a foreigner in Spain than most countries.
 How easy it is to make friends in Spain!” – George Orwell

-We woke to a glorious morning and sunlight spilled like a waterfall into the room through the splintered cracks in the solar-bleached shutters weathered over years by rain and sun and in contrast to the previous two mornings there was a perfect piercing blue sky.
+We woke to a glorious morning and sunlight spilled like a waterfall into the room.
+Piercing shafts of sun through the splintered cracks in the solar-bleached shutters, weathered over years by rain and sun and in contrast to the previous two mornings there was a perfect piercing blue sky.
 These are my favourite sort of mornings!

 The hotel was wonderful but didn’t provide breakfast so we found a place nearby and enjoyed hot tea, cheese, ham and pan con tomate, in the company of groups of young men who were sitting around chatting, preparing for later life and practising what the old men of the town do – sitting around and chatting – just as as Gerald Brennan explained in ‘South from Granada’ “…almost every Spanish peasant becomes wise when he passes fifty.”